ndlib/hydra_connect_demo/README.md

 - [X] Swap out Database persistence of works for Fedora persistence
   - [ ] BONUS: Enable creation of attachments for Fedora persistence
 - [ ] BONUS: Move data from Database to Fedora
-- [ ] UI response upon update of an existing work
+- [X] UI response upon update of an existing work
   - [ ] BONUS: Display informational messages
   - [X] Redirect to a location
 - [X] Meaningful JSON document for /works/article/new
-  - [ ] Better than meaningful.
+  - [ ] BONUS: Better than meaningful.
 Something deliberate and useful.
-- [ ] Amend an existing Work Type
+- [ ] Amend an existing Work Type via the UI
   - [ ] Determine why Active Admin is not behaving correctly when updating
   - [ ] Add a new predicate to the work type
     - [ ] Edit an existing work of the given type to show new predicate